Lead Generation Glossary: 100 Terms You Ought To Know

 According to the principle of scarcity, people value a product or service more if you tell them they are missing out on a huge opportunity.
 Presumably, this FOMO forces people to buy stuff impulsively.
 For example, a coupon code that expires within a few hours will have a greater appeal than one which can be used over the next 2 years.

-Search Engine Optimization is a means of improving a website’s visibility on search engine results.
+Next up in the lead generation glossary is Search Engine Optimization – a means of improving a website’s visibility on search engine results.

 Social media is an excellent platform to reach your audience, generate leads and also to stay in touch with your prospects and keep them updated about your products and services.
 Word of mouth on social media increases brand awareness as well.